 Computer user support specialists provide online or telephone assistance to non-technical consumers who are having difficulties with their hardware, software, operating systems or peripheral devices.
 Although educational requirements can vary according to the employer, college-level coursework in a computer-related area may be enough to qualify for an entry-level position.
 Additional training may be acquired through industry certification programs, such as those available from Apple, Inc. These include the Apple Certified Associate or Macintosh Technician, as well as credentials specific to individual operating systems.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer support specialists in general are expected to increase by 12% nationwide between 2014 and 2024, or faster than average when compared to all other occupations.
-Specialists employed by computer systems design companies will see a 31% growth in jobs during the same 10-year period.
-As of May 2015, the median annual salary for a computer user support specialist was $51,470.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer user support specialists in general are expected to increase by 11% nationwide between 2016 and 2026, or faster than average when compared to all other occupations.
+These professionals held approximately 630,700 jobs as of 2018.
+As of May 2018, the median annual salary for a computer user support specialist was $50,980.

 Information Security Analyst

 Information security analysts are typically employed by businesses, computer services, financial firms and other organizations, where their responsibilities include protecting IT systems from cyberattacks.
-According to the BLS, this is a fast growing field, with opportunities for information analysts expected to increase by 18% nationwide between 2014 and 2024.
-As reported by the BLS, the median annual salary for an information analyst in May 2015 was $90,120.
+According to the BLS, this is a fast-growing field, with opportunities for information analysts expected to increase by 28% nationwide between 2016 and 2026.
+As reported by the BLS, the median annual salary for an information analyst in May 2017 was $95,510.

 Completion of a bachelor's degree program in computer science or a closely related subject area is required to enter the field.
 Individual employers may look for candidates with a Master of Business Administration (concentration in information systems).
 Through Cisco Systems, Inc., aspiring professionals can also pursue industry certifications in cybersecurity, firewall security or network admission control, among other credentials.